 The Jersey Family Court Advisory Service (JFCAS) looks after the interests of children involved in family court proceedings.
 We work with children and their families, and then advise the courts on the best interests of individual children.

-Our workers, sometimes called Court Welfare Officers (CWO), are registered as social workers and are independent of all other agencies.
+Our workers, called JFCAS Officers although sometimes we are referred to as Court Welfare Officers (CWO), are registered as social workers and are independent of all other agencies.
 They are experienced in working with children and families at difficult times in their lives.

 A JFCAS worker’s most important roles are to: